mongodb/terraform-provider-mongodbatlas/website/docs/guides/Programmatic-API-Key-upgrade-guide-1.10.0.html.markdown

 **3. Update Terraform Scripts**

 Now, open your Terraform scripts (i.e. main.tf file).
-Locate and remove the `api_keys` parameter from the `mongodbatlas_project` resource block from them as well.
+Locate and remove the `api_keys` parameter from the `mongodbatlas_project` resource block.
 This is to make sure the parameter is no longer present in your scripts after you've already removed it from the state file.
 At this point you also want to include the new `mongodbatlas_project_api_key` resource block as well to assign key at the project level.

 For example, the revised Terraform script should look like: